 The word count of popular forms of writing

-In fiction, short stories may be as short as 1000 words, and go all the way up to 10,000 words.
+In fiction, short stories may be as short as 1000 words, and go all the way up to 10,000 words (and flash fiction can be anything under that, even a single word long).
 From about 8000 words they start to be described as long short stories.
-As printed pages may be 250-300 words depending on type size, this means a short story may run from three or four pages, up to around forty pages.
+A short story can therefore be anything up to around 40 pages long.